drinkthestars/its-time/README.md

 ## :scroll: Description
 A "minimal" timer that displays 3 colored rings to indicate the progress of seconds, hours, and minutes, from the outside-in.
+The timer can be paused & reset.
+While paused, the timer's time units can be updated.

-In the center of the timer, a 3D projected cube rotates as the timer progresses.
+In the center of the timer, a 3D projected cube appears and rotates as the timer progresses.

 ## :bulb: Motivation and Context